 Lets connect via email.
 I would love to know more about you and share our story.

-It seems like they are working hard to improve, which is always a great thing to see in a company.
+From the email, it seemed they were working hard to improve, which is always a great thing to see in a company.
 And the fact that he took the time to write this email in response to my review also says a lot.

 I’m impressed and I do hope they have put the customer service issues behind them.
 Their lights are a bit more expensive than the Chinese brands, so you expect better customer service and better quality control for your money.

-Update April 2020: From what I’ve been hearing, their customer service has been doing MUCH better.
+Update October 2020: From what we’ve been hearing, their customer service has been doing MUCH better.
 It does seem like the issues were just some growing pains and their efforts to improve a weakness have paid off.

 HLG Quantum Board LED Grow Light Review: Final Verdict

-The high quality Samsung and Osram diodes, deliver huge output, while consuming less power and generating less heat.
+The high quality Samsung diodes deliver huge output, while consuming less power and generating less heat.
 Your costs go way down and your yields go up.

 The large fixtures with diodes spread out over the entire surface ensure a more even coverage and deeper penetration, since the light does not lose nearly as much of its intensity by the time it hits the canopy.
 Again, yields increase, especially around the outside of the coverage area.